-By Jason Miller January 2, 2009
+By Jason Miller January 2, 2015

-These pruning pointers will keep your landscape looking clean and tidy.
+Pruning pointers to keep your landscape looking clean and tidy

 Our Pacific Northwest has more than its share of native and introduced evergreen plants, which give our natural and man-made landscapes a lush look year-round-when they aren't buried beneath snow, that is.
 Evergreen plants can be divided into two broad categories: 1) narrow-leaf (needled) evergreens such as pines, junipers and yews; and 2) broadleaf evergreens such as rhododendrons, hollies and box.